sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 * names - *Object* *optional*.
 Human-readable localised *[names](#names)* of the item.
 * description - *String* *optional*.
 Human-readable (best-language-match) description of the item.
 The description is typically longer than the text provided for the name field.
 * descriptions - *Object* *optional*.
 Human-readable localised descriptions (see *[names](#names)*) of the item.
 A descriptions is typically longer than the text provided for the name field.
-* start, end - *String* *optional*.
-Start and end are instances of time that define the actual Gregorian calendar period covered by the values for the time dimension.
-The algorithm for computing start and end fields for any supported reporting period is defined in the SDMX Technical Notes.
-These fields should be used only when the component value represents one of the values for the time dimension.
-Values are considered as inclusive both for the start field and the end field.
-Values must follow the ISO 8601 syntax for combined dates and times, including time zone.
-These fields are useful for visualisation tools, when selecting the appropriate point in time for the time axis.
-Statistical data, can be collected, for example, at the beginning, the middle or the end of the period, or can represent the average of observations through the period.
-Based on this information and using the start and end fields, it is easy to get or calculate the desired point in time to be used for the time axis.
 * parent - *String* *optional*.
 Contains the ID or the URN for the parent of the item (which is itself an item) enabling the reconstruction of the ordered item hierarchy.
 * annotations - *Array* *optional*.
 Provides a list of annotation objects.
 See the section [annotation](#annotation).
 * links - *Array* *optional*.
 A collection of links to additional resources for the item.
 See the section [link](#link).